 Born March 22, 1957 in Warsaw as the son of Janusz Kaczmarski, a painter and art reviewer who for many years was the president of the Main Board of the Association of Polish Artists and Designers, and Anna Trojanowska-Kaczmarska, a painter, educator and art historian.
 With an unfailing sense of the irony of history, the bard himself says the following about his conception:

 "As far as I know, it was about love.
 It was like this.
-Grandpa wanted or could have arranged for mom to study in Paris, but mom followed dad first to Leningrad, then to Kiev.
-And because it was the end of Stalinism, 1955, 1956, they saw with their own eyes what this dream system looks like, how it functions.
+Grandpa wanted or could get mom to study in Paris, but mom followed dad first to Leningrad, then to Kiev.
+And because it was the end of Stalinism, 1955, 1956, they saw with their own eyes how this dream system looks like, how it functions.
 And - as they say - the scales fell from their eyes.
-That's where I was begotten, to be precise, during a storm on the Black Sea, during my parents' trip on the ship 'Rossiya' - formerly the 'Adolf Hitler'."
+That's where I was begotten, to be precise, during a storm on the Black Sea, during my parents' trip on the ship 'Rossiya' - formerly 'Adolf Hitler'."

-The future singer attended Warsaw's renowned Narcyza Zmichowska High School No. XV.
-Then in 1980 he graduated from Polish Studies at Warsaw University, writing his master's thesis on the literature of the Enlightenment under Professor Zdzislaw Libera.
-It was titled "The figure of Stanislaw August Poniatowski in the occasional poetry of his era."
+The future singer attended the renowned Narcyza Żmichowska 15th High School in Warsaw.
+Then in 1980 he graduated from Polish Philology at Warsaw University, writing his master's thesis on the literature of the Enlightenment with Professor Zdzisław Libera.
+It was entitled "The figure of Stanisław August Poniatowski in the occasional poetry of his epoch".
 It can be said that this intellectual formation clearly influenced Kaczmarski's work.
-His songs often use the figure of allegory (a sign or story that, on a literal level, speaks about something, but their real, "hidden" meaning is different), which was a favorite in the Enlightenment.
-The masterpiece in this regard is the Ballad of Katyn - a series of contradicted comparisons telling what the grave in the Smolensk forest is not.
-The Enlightenment pedigree (though not only, as one can reach back to even earlier eras) is also present in the telling of the present by means of historical, mostly ancient allusions.
-Finally, the singer himself said that the collapse of the First Republic, which took place in this era, is for him a basic historiosophical reference.
-And as a curiosity, it can be added that, according to family tradition, the poet's distant relative was Jakub Jasinski, an Enlightenment literary man, soldier and revolutionary.
+His songs often use the figure of allegory, a favorite of the Enlightenment (a sign or story that literally speaks of something, but whose real, "hidden" meaning is different).
+The masterpiece in this regard is The Ballad of Katyn - a series of contradictory comparisons telling what the grave in the Smolensk forest is not.
+The narration of the present by means of historical, mostly antique allusions is also of Enlightenment origin (though not only, as one can reach back to even older eras).
+Finally, the singer himself said that the collapse of the First Republic, which occurred in that epoch, constituted for him the basic historiosophical reference.
+It is interesting to note that, according to family tradition, the poet's distant relative was Jakub Jasiński, an Enlightenment writer, soldier and revolutionary.

 Simultaneously with his studies, Kaczmarski began his musical career.
 His debut took place in 1976 (during the Warsaw Song Fair), although the lyrics of some songs were written much earlier.
 The author of Walls was associated with Jan Pietrzak's Pod Egidą cabaret - the Ballada o przedszkolu / The Ballad about a Kindergarten, for example, is maintained in the cabaret style, though closer to that of Wojciech Młynarski.
 The 1970s also saw the beginning of a long-lasting and fruitful collaboration between Kaczmarski, Przemysław Gintrowski and Zbigniew Łapiński.
 Their first joint program, Mury / Walls, was written in 1979, followed by Muzeum / Museum and Raj / Paradise.